Falamable/drone-protocol-analyzer/README.md

 ```

 ### Next Steps for my Project
-My next goal is to hook up my PlayStation controller using the `pygame` library in Python.
-I'll map the physical controller stick movements to numbers between `0` and `255`, convert them to Hexadecimal, and inject them directly into bytes 20 to 23 of my payload so I can actually fly it!
+My next goal is to programatically control the Drone to understand the aero dynomics and flight path!